Concordium/concordium.github.io/source/shared/net/mobile-wallet/update-delegation-mw.rst

 ..
 Note::

    Reducing your stake in any pool results in a longer :ref:`cool-down period<glossary-cool-down-period>`.
-The delegation amount will be locked during this period and no changes can be made the the amount.
+The delegation amount will be locked during this period and no changes can be made to the amount.
 The reduction in stake is not effective until the cool-down period ends.
 During the cool-down period the staked amount continues earning rewards.